To provide scientific industrial R&D that maximises the economic, environmental and societal benefits for the people of India.

 Providing attractive remuneration package, reassuring prospects of career advancement and congenial work environment are pre-requisites for optimizing the returns out of the+ present stock of human capital and attracting the best of R&D talents in the market place.
 CSIR has already initiated schemes to substantially enlarge on the reward and financial remuneration package linked to group performance and output.
 These efforts would now be further consolidated.
 Career advancement for S&T personnel in CSIR is now governed by a Merit and Normal Assessment Scheme (MANAS).
 While MANAS has introduced greater transparency in career advancement, it has some serious lacunae.
-Accordingly MANAS would be re-examined to enable an effective system of performance linked career advancement to be instituted.
-For CSIR to secure competitive advantage in the global setting, the various components of its human capital, scientific, technical, managerial, administrative and financial personnel have to work and act in harmony and unison.
-Thus good work in any and every sphere and not only scientific, will be recognised and rewarded suitably.
-A good worker would also be accorded opportunity, preferentially to upgrade his skills and knowledgebase through CSIR support.
+Accordingly, MANAS would be re-examined to enable an effective system of performance linked career advancement to be instituted.
+For CSIR to secure a competitive advantage in the global setting, the various components of its human capital, scientific, technical, managerial, administrative and financial personnel have to work and act in harmony and unison.
+Thus good work in any and every sphere and not only scientific will be recognized and rewarded suitably.
+A good worker would also be accorded opportunity, preferentially to upgrade his skills and knowledge base through CSIR support.

 11. THE FINANCE CHALLENGE